Clearing up Confusion about Netflix and the TV App

 - The app being featured inside the TV app

 That’s the stuff Netflix hasn’t agreed to.
 Why not is anyone’s guess, but I suspect it involves fears of watering down the Netflix brand.
 I’ve heard speculation that it’s due to data collection, but that doesn’t make much sense since the TV app opens content inside the content provider’s app, which could collect whatever data was desired.
 I think it’s more likely that Netflix doesn’t want to be just another player in an interface that blurs the lines between content providers.

-But if I search inside the TV app for the Netflix-only “Stranger Things,” it not only offers the show, but lists episodes and lets me play them in Netflix in a single tap.
+But if I search inside the TV app for the Netflix-only “Stranger Things,” it not only offers the show, but also lists episodes and lets me play them in Netflix in a single tap.
 That’s because TV is drawing upon that search functionality that’s been there from the beginning.
-Netflix is fine with you using Siri to find Netflix content, but wants you to browse inside its own app.
+Netflix is fine with you using Siri to find Netflix content but wants you to browse inside its own app.

 However, that search also now works in iOS.
 Why?
 Because when the TV app debuted in iOS 10.2, Apple integrated iOS’s Siri search data with tvOS’s Siri data.
 In iOS 10.1, if you asked Siri to show you James Bond movies, it would show a random assortment of movies.
 Perform the same Siri search in iOS 10.2, and it works just as it does in tvOS.